BlueHorizon186/Programming/README.md

 # Programming
-It will store all programming jobs, both from school and personal.
+It will store all programming jobs during this semester.